 5. Fill a Nalgene with Hot Water

-Before you go to bed, heat up some water on the stove and pour it into a Nalgene or similar water bottle.
+Before you go to bed, heat up some water on the stove and pour it into a Nalgene or similar hard plastic water bottle.
 Make sure that lid is on tight so the pressure from the heat doesn’t spray all over and get your gear wet when it gets sloshed around a little, then toss it into your sleeping bag to warm it up for you and help keep you toasty for those first few hours.

 6. Keep Gear and Clothing Dry